AchintyaX/fad/README.md

 project setup is complete for contributions

-For bugs and feature requests please raise an issue on the github repo For contributions please raise a Pull Request
+For bugs and feature requests please raise an issue on the github repo <br>
+For contributions please raise a Pull Request

 ## Credits